North Dakota Digital Government Summit 2026 Banner

 A message from our Keynote Speaker

-Innovation doesn't take a summer break, and neither do we.
-North Dakota’s 2nd Annual Digital Government Summit is your front-row seat to the future of public sector technology.
-Whether you're passionate about transforming citizen services, navigating emerging tech, or building smarter partnerships, this is where ideas take root and progress takes flight.
-Join us in Bismarck to connect, collaborate, and help shape the digital future of government - not just for North Dakota, but for everyone we serve.
+Innovation doesn’t take a summer break—and neither do we.
+North Dakota’s third annual Digital Government Summit brings together leaders who are shaping the future of public service through technology.
+Whether you’re focused on improving citizen services, navigating emerging tools, or strengthening partnerships, this summit is about turning ideas into action and action into service.
+Join us in Bismarck to connect, collaborate, and continue building a smarter, more responsive government for the people of North Dakota.

-- Corey Mock, Chief Information Officer, North Dakota Information Technology (NDIT), State of North Dakota
+- Corey Mock, Chief Information Officer, State of North Dakota

 Speakers